Latest Advisories

 If you have additional questions, please contact security@connectwise.com.

-The full article that includes the writeup and IOCs ( Data exfiltration IPs and package SHA1 hashes) can be found at this link, and the ConnectWise Security Operations Team has been provided the following information from SentinelOne:
+The full article, including the write-up and IOCs (data exfiltration IPs and package SHA1 hashes), can be found at this link.
+The ConnectWise Security Operations Team received the following statement from SentinelOne:

 A malicious Python package was first uploaded to PyPI on Dec 11, 2022, and as of Dec 13, 2022, the package had been updated 20 times.
 The report advises that the package contains a malicious backdoor with a programmatic delay before activation.
 We have confirmed that our customers are safe and have not seen any evidence of compromised clients due to this incident.

-Packages posting as legitimate software and leveraging the PyPI repository are becoming more common and are part of a trend toward integrating threats into software supply chains and development pipelines.
+Packages posing as legitimate software and leveraging the PyPI repository are becoming more common and are part of a trend toward integrating threats into software supply chains and development pipelines.

 We recommend only using SDK packages provided through the SentinelOne management console.